christianandredietrich/iOS-SDK/advanced.md

 #### (BOOL) isPicture [read] , [nonatomic] , [assign]

-This property checks whether the current tag contains any picture data and if they are accessible through thedata property.
+This property checks whether the current tag contains any picture data and if they are accessible through the data property.

 If YES, the picture data format is in mimeType property and the data property contains the binary data of the image.
 If NO, the tag only includes text data and is accessible through text property.